-Detached Compliance with the Compliance margin, excluding Compliance margin, excluding receptacle, nonresidential Building Energy Efficiency receptacle, process, process lighting, of process, process lighting, of at least 15 percent 53 building that is Standards as indicated on at least 10 percent 52 better than better than standard as indicated on the PERF-1. solely for the use the PERF-1 standard as indicated on the PERF-1. and benefit of the residential occupants.
-51
+Detached Compliance with the Compliance margin, excluding Compliance margin, excluding receptacle, nonresidential Building Energy Efficiency receptacle, process, process lighting, of receptacle, process, process lighting, of process, process lighting, of at least 15 percent 53 building that is Standards as indicated on at least 10 percent 52 better than better than standard as indicated on the PERF-1 solely for the use the PERF-1 standard as indicated on the PERF-1.
+AND space cooling compliance margin of at least and benefit of the 15 percent better than standard. residential occupants.
+51 percent better than standard AND space cooling compliance margin of at least 30 percent better than standard.
+For the 2005 Standards, Tier II energy efficiency requirements were a total compliance margin of at least 35 percent better than standard AND space cooling compliance margin of at least 50 For the 2008 Standards, the Tier II energy efficiency requirements for high-rise residential buildings are a total compliance margin of at least 30 40 percent better than standard.